Tkyohi/Hypixel-Skyblock-1.8.9-Auction-House-Flipper-Sniper-Mod/README.md

 #This Mod uses 1.8.9 and requires FORGE installed to load.

 #Once ingame use ./nec to get started and configure.
+When an avalaible auction comes up it will show up in the chat with the predicted profit margin and percentage - you can then click the link and insta buy the item!

 #Download the mod above and place it into your mods folder.